ravinin271983/crime-bureau-ui/README.md

 # Crime Bureau React App

-This react app was created for college students, it has very basic features like add, display objects.
-Edit and delete feature will be added shortly.
+This react app was created for college students, it has very basic features like add, edit, delete and list objects.
 It integrates with crime-bureau-services for backend operations, so make sure backend is imported and running beforehand.

 ## How to run